 While the Seahawks did not make any major additions to their offensive line this off-season, they did make one at the trade deadline last year, sending a 2018 3rd round pick and a 2019 2nd round pick to the Texans for Duane Brown and a 2018 5th round pick.
 It’s a big price to pay for a player who is in an age 33 contract season in 2018, but the Seahawks were desperate for a left tackle.
 Despite his age, Brown is still an above average left tackle.
 He was Seattle’s only offensive lineman to earn a positive grade in 2017, his 8th straight season with a positive grade.
 His best seasons came in 2011 (7th among offensive tackles), 2012 (2nd), 2014 (12nd), and 2016 (19th).
 Though his best days may be behind him, he should still have another couple solid seasons left in the tank.
 The Seahawks reportedly plan to extend him before the season starts.

-Brown replaced Rees Odhiambo at left tackle and he was PFF’s 3rd worst ranked offensive tackle, despite just 7 starts.
+Brown replaced Rees Odhiambo at left tackle and he was a massive upgrade, as Odhiambo was PFF’s 3rd worst ranked offensive tackle, despite just 7 starts.
 Odhiambo was a 3rd round pick in 2016, so the Seahawks are not giving up on him and have instead moved him to guard, where he’s expected to compete to be the starting right guard.
 His primary competition will be free agent acquisition DJ Fluker.
 The 11th overall pick in the 2013 NFL Draft, Fluker has 65 starts in 5 seasons in the league, but has earned negative grades in 4 of 5 seasons, including the last 3 seasons.
 Last season, he finished 51st out of 80 eligible guards in 7 starts before going down for the season with a toe injury.
 Signed for only 1.5 million this season, Fluker is a desperation option on an offensive line that could be pretty terrible again.

 The one thing Russell Wilson did have going for him in 2017 was a decent receiving corps.
 However, he lost his #2 and #3 targets from last season in Jimmy Graham (98 targets) and Paul Richardson (80 targets) and the Seahawks didn’t do much to replace them.
 Instead, last year’s #4 target Tyler Lockett figures to take on a much bigger role.
 A 3rd round pick in 2015, Lockett has flashed talent in 3 seasons in the league, but has never had more than 69 targets in a season.
 With Richardson and Graham gone, he could see close to 100 targets.
 Still only going into his age 26 season, Lockett could have a breakout statistical year.